mrza12/Latihan-OCR/README.md

 # Latihan-OCR

-Ekstraksi Gambar to Text with pytesseract
+Ekstraksi Gambar to Text with Pytesseract